 Make an appointment with our Diabetes Center for diabetes, education, nutrition counseling, and more.

-4. Lose Weight (And Keep The Weight Off)
+4. Lose Weight (and Keep the Weight Off)

 Excess weight puts significant stress on your heart and magnifies several other heart disease risk factors.
 But if you eat right, set aside time to stay active, you can reduce your risk of heart disease significantly.

 Learn about our Comprehensive Weight Management Program to see how you can make positive steps towards a healthier you.
-There are also some foods you can incorporate into your diet to help you lose weight.

 5. Stop Smoking